bbbrrrkkk/magic-square-game/README.md

 ### Fonts

+In selecting the fonts for the site I had two objectives:

+- Select a title font that could be used in place of a logo
+- Select a font that would compliment the title font while retaining legibility

+The site fonts were chosen using [Google Fonts](https://fonts.google.com/).
+The fonts chosen were [Monoton](https://fonts.google.com/specimen/Monoton?query=monoton) for the title and [Titillium Web](https://fonts.google.com/specimen/Titillium+Web?query=titill) for the body content.

 ### Color Scheme

 <img src="./docs/images/magic-square-palette.png" alt="color-palette" width=400px height=200px>

 A broad color palette was chosen for the site with a range of complimenting colors chosen.

-In choosing the color palette, my objective was to select a color palette that would create a strong sense of identity as well as suggest a playful, fun game.
+In choosing the color palette, my objective was to select a color palette that would create a strong visual identity as well as suggest a playful, fun game.

 ### Layout and Features